 Seizure disorder is caused by abnormal brain function.
 It is often difficult to identify the exact cause, but some factors that may play a role include:

-Factors that increase the risk of a seizure disorder include:
+Factors that may increase your child's chance of seizure disorder include:

 Symptoms can vary depending on the type of seizure disorder.
-Examples of symptoms include:
+These may include:

 Your brain may be tested.
 This can be done with:

 There are many different kinds of medications to treat seizure disorder.
-The exact medication will be based on the specific type of seizures and symptoms your child has.
-Antiepileptic medications are a common option.
+The exact medication will be based on the specific type of seizures and symptoms the child has.
+Anti-epileptic medications are a common option.
 In some cases, anti-epileptic medications may be used in combination.

 With VNS, a device is implanted in the chest to give electrical stimulation to the vagus nerve.
 This nerve runs from the brain to beyond the stomach.
 Stimulation can prevent or decrease the frequency of seizures.
 Medication may still be needed.

-A ketogenic diet is a strict diet .
+A ketogenic diet is a strict diet.
 It is high in fat and low in carbohydrates and proteins.
 It keeps the body’s chemical balance in a state of ketosis.
 Ketosis decreases the frequency of seizures.
-If you would like your child to start this diet, talk to the doctor.
-Since your child needs proper nutrients, you will need to work with a dietician.
+Since children need proper nutrients, a dietitian will need to be involved.